12 Top-Rated Day Trips from Lyon

 5 Couvent de la Tourette

-Just 14 kilometers outside of Lyon, this excellent museum educates the public about the history of electricity.
+Less than 20 kilometers outside of Lyon, this excellent museum educates the public about the history of electricity.
 The exhibits begin at the time of the Greeks and continue up to the developments of Coulomb, the French physicist who discovered the principles of electromagnetism and the law of electric force.
-The exhibits are presented in a simple fashion so that anyone can understand the concepts behind the science of electricity.
-The museum was created in 1928 in the house where André-Marie Ampère (French physicist who founded the science of electromagnetism) lived as a youth.
+The exhibits are presented in a simple fashion, so that anyone can understand the concepts behind the science of electricity.
+Inaugurated in 1931, the museum occupies the house where André-Marie Ampère (French physicist who founded the science of electromagnetism) lived as a youth.

 The Grottes de Cerdon (Caves of Cerdon) is a unique nature site that was used during prehistoric times.
 The caves are in Labalme, a place of beautiful natural scenery, about 75 kilometers northeast from Lyon.
 The system of underground caves begins where a river once flowed below ground.
 During prehistoric times, the caves served as shelter, and during the Middle Ages were turned into a refuge for lepers.
 More recently, the caves have provided storage for maturing blue cheese.
 The caves awe visitors with many geological wonders, including formations called the "Cambodian Statue" and the "Canopy."
 Go on a guided tour to discover this magical environment.
 After the visit, take a footpath to the nearby park and spend some time admiring the pristine landscape.